Home

 Provincetown Beaches

-Although Provincetown beaches often seem to take a back seat to the town's many and varied land-based activities, the two Cape Cod National Seashore beaches in Provincetown are an experience not to be missed.
+Although Provincetown beaches might seem to take a back seat to the town's multitude of land-based activities, the two Cape Cod National Seashore beaches in Provincetown are an experience not to be missed.

-Note: If you'd prefer to ride rather than drive to the Provincetown beaches, the Provincetown Shuttle will take you to and from the Provincetown beaches for only a few dollars.
+Note: If you'd prefer to ride rather than drive, the Provincetown Shuttle will take you to and from the Provincetown beaches for only a few dollars.

-Cape Cod National Seashore Beaches in Provincetown, MA
+Cape Cod National Seashore Season Pass - $60

-Parking fees/passes are required every day from late June through Labor Day, and on weekends and holidays from Memorial Day to late June and from Labor Day through Columbus Day.
+Fees/passes are required during normal beach hours, every day from late June through Labor Day, and on weekends and holidays from Memorial Day to late June and from Labor Day through Columbus Day.

 Contact the National Seashore at (508) 487-2100 or visit the Cape Cod National Seashore website for more info.